BCEM-UniAndes/Reproducibility-Guidelines/README.md

 ####  Metadata
 This is a **mandatory** piece of documentation accompanying **all** data sets used in the project that details the source and the process of data acquisition and processing.
 We abide by the standards on Minimum Information about a Genome Sequence ([MIGS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2409278/)), which are already adopted by specific repositories of genome sequence data such as the European Nucleotide Archive ([ENA](https://www.ebi.ac.uk/ena/browser/)).

-Examples for a metadata files based on experimental data collection and data obtained from open source database is in [metadata](./metadata) folder.
+Examples for metadata files based on experimental data collection and data obtained from open source database are in [metadata](./metadata) folder.

 ####  Raw Data
 Raw data must be stored under our lab's ENA account _immediately_ upon receival.
 The guidelines for submission are as follows: